fanzhanglab/AtRiskRA_SingleCell/README.md

 **We developed an “RA immunophenotype score” classification method based on the degree of enrichment of cell states relevant to established RA patients**.

-- This score significantly distinguished At-Risk individuals from controls, providing a promising approach for understanding RA pathogenesis with the goal to improve prevention strategies and identify novel therapeutic targets.
+- This score significantly distinguished At-Risk individuals from controls, providing a promising approach for understanding RA pathogenesis with the goal to develop effective prevention strategies.

 <kbd>
 <img src="https://github.com/fanzhanglab/AtRiskRA_CyTOF/blob/main/images/RA_immunophenotype_score.jpg" width="800" align="center">